K-K-K-K/draw-chart/README.md

 (It was written in python2.7.
 So, I rewrote it in python3.)

 ## bme280.py
-This program gets data(executing function in program which gets data from sensor) and output it into csv files(_temp.csv, _pres.csv, _hum.csv).
+This program gets data(with executing function in program which gets data from sensor) and output it into csv files(_temp.csv, _pres.csv, _hum.csv).